donovan-jasper/donovan-jasper.github.io/content/docs/cybersecurity/hackthebox/compiled.md

     app.run(host='0.0.0.0', port=5000)
 ```

 Initially, thoughts of path traversal, LFI, or filter bypassing crossed my mind, as did getting a shell to compile and then be run since the website states that we can "view our results," implying that there may be some form of execution.
 None of these paths seemed promising after some probing.
-Searching for "git compile RCE," we find a promising, recent post titled "Exploiting CVE-2024-32002: RCE via git clone" (https://amalmurali.me/posts/git-rce/).
+Searching for "git compile RCE," we find a promising, recent post titled "[Exploiting CVE-2024-32002: RCE via git clone] (https://amalmurali.me/posts/git-rce/)".

 ## Foothold